prateek-bricklane/prateek-bricklane/README.md

 👋 Hi, I’m Prateek
 🔭 I’m currently working on building data products that solve problems in real estate investment
 💬 Ask me about Data Science and Cars
-🌱 I’m currently learning Econometrics
+🌱 I’m currently learning Stats
 ⚡ Fun fact: I can speak about 2 sentences of Fluent Spanish and can singa full Song

 <!---